codex-protocol/api-docs/source/includes/authentication.md

 ## Registering an Application

-Currently there is no admin interface built out for application developers, so the process for registering an application requires a manual steps from both Codex and the application developer.
+Currently there is no admin interface built out for application developers, so the process for registering an application requires manual steps from both Codex and the application developer.
 Additionally, we only support the `client_credentials` grant, which means that calls to The Codex API
-<strong>must</strong> be confidential client.
+<strong>must</strong> be from a confidential client.
 A confidential client is an
 application that can protect secrets from public users (i.e. calls to The Codex API should be happening on a server application and not from within the browser.)